jerry-sky/personal-notebook/main/blender-notes.md

 To change a numeric value on a set of objects, first change the value for one *active* object and then press the `RMB` on the value field and choose `Copy To Selected`.
 This will apply this change to all the other selected objects that have this property.\
 [Source](https://blender.stackexchange.com/questions/6015/applying-numeric-input-attribute-changes-on-multiple-objects-at-the-same-time)

+## Fixing Linux Mint Cinnamon keyboard shortcuts

+For some reason, by default `Alt + Shift + RMB` doesn't work as expected (doesn't select multiple edge loops).

+The solution is to *enable switching between keyboard layouts using `Alt + Shift` combination provided you're using IBus as the keyboard layout switching solution.
+Only with one keyboard layout selected **in the system settings (not in IBus settings)**it will not switch keyboard layouts but it will unlock the expected functionality in Blender.*